FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 * [Top 7 Killer Elevator Pitch Examples, by toggl.com](https://blog.toggl.com/elevator-pitch-examples/)
 --->
 ---

+Most conferences fail when it comes to communication amongst participants.
+That's reason why we created ConferenceBook: an app to make this communication easier than ever, providing participants with a full networking experience.
+ConferenceBook allows attendees, organizers and sponsors to interact with each others, by making posts, sharing contacts and interests, and chatting.
+With ConferenceBook, your event will become more appealing to your participants!

 ## Requirements

 <!---In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.